garethdmm/gryphon/docs/source/installation.rst

 --------------------------

 The trading harness is the executable that runs trading strategies.
-It's installed in the PATH as gryphon-execute.
+It's installed in the PATH as :code:`gryphon-execute`.
 It has a few more dependencies than the pure library.

 #.
 Install memcached